 The researchers found that the largest percentage of participants (32.7 percent) rated medium-sized breasts as "most attractive," followed by large (24.4 percent), very large (19.1 percent), small (15.5 percent) and very small (8.3 percent).
 However, a preference for large and very large breasts was significantly correlated with overt sexism, benevolent sexism, female objectification and hostile attitudes toward women.
 This connection was strongest when it came to benevolent sexism.
 In other words, men who tend to idealize "traditional" femininity and perceive women as meek and weak, are also the most likely to prefer big boobs.
 "It is arguable that benevolently sexist men perceived larger female breasts as attractive because larger breast size on a woman is associated with perceived femininity," wrote the researchers.

-attractive are sexist.
-Also, knowing that some guys may associate
+breasts attractive are sexist.
+Also, knowing that some guys

-women feel about themselves or how they imagine men perceive them.
+themselves or how they imagine men perceive them.
+Those

-Those ideas impact the way that men view women -- both how attractive
+ideas impact the way that men view women -- both how

-rail-thin models digitally altered to make them appear skinnier, to
+-- from rail-thin models digitally altered to make them

-role models such as Secretary of State Hillary Clinton being
+appear skinnier, to role models such as Secretary of State

 Linda Phelps, 1975: A social relationship in which males have authority over females.

 Susan Sands, 1970: Is an unconscious philosophy based on the premise that men must have first choice in everything.